akankshanb/Bot-Engine/BOT.md

 In order to run the tests:
 * Do ```npm install```
 * Export your MATTERMOST_EMAIL and MATTERMOST_PWD
 * Do npm test.
-We add a total of 7 Test Cases covering our use cases.
+We add a total of 8 Test Cases covering our use cases.
+* Below we have shown code snippets for happy flows of our usecases and a screenshot of all testcases(happy and alternate flows) passing is provided.

 ###### Use Case 0: Basic conversation on @plotbot trigger
 ```javascript